DeepakJason/linux-to-windows-remote-exec/windows-to-windows.md

 Notes:

-- This configuration requires PowerShell 7, while the built-in version on most windows machines is PowerShell 5.
+- This configuration requires PowerShell 7 on the target machine, while the built-in version on most windows machines is PowerShell 5.